josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧿_prevent_duty_as_nitw_black_goat_cult.md

 ---

-## 4. Mallard’s Dock: The Archive of Forgotten Care
+## 4. Mallard’s Tomb: The Archive of Forgotten Care

-In NITW, Mallard’s Dock is a hidden, half-ruined sanctuary —
+In NITW, Mallard’s Tomb is a hidden, half-ruined sanctuary —
 a relic from a time when someone cared enough to build something beautiful.

 Institutionally, this mirrors: